way-19/consulting/README.md

 - The `normalizeCountrySlug` function ensures routes resolve to either `georgia` or `global`.
 - Netlify uses the `_redirects` file to serve SPA routes for deep links.
 - Incrementing the `CACHE_NAME` in `public/sw.js` invalidates old service workers.
 Users may need to hard-refresh after deployment.

+## Supabase Data Integrity

+- Georgia's country record must use the slug `georgia`; legacy `ge` values should be avoided.
+- Consultant dashboards rely on the `consultant_country_assignments` and `applications` tables to link consultants, countries and clients.
+- Run periodic checks or migrations to ensure no `ge` slugs remain in the database.